PrinceNagarkoti/Employee-dashboard/README2.md

 npm install
 This command starts the development server and opens the project in your default web browser.
-If it doesn't open automatically, you can navigate to [http://localhost:3000](http://localhost:3000) in your browser.
+If it doesn't open automatically, you can navigate to [http://localhost:3000](http://localhost:3000) in your browser. you can replace your file with my files.(app.js, app.css)
 ### Usage

 You can view the employee activity dashboard with employee details and the Employee of the Month section.